Haryanto Haryanto

 • The differences in health-related quality of life between younger and older adults and its associated factors in patients with type 2 diabetes mellitus in Indonesia

-Yunita Sari, Atyanti Isworo, Arif Setyo Upoyo, Agis Taufik, Rahmi Setiyani, Keksi Girindra Swasti, Haryanto Haryanto, Saldy Yusuf, Nasruddin Nasruddin, and Ridlwan Kamaluddin
+Yunita Sari, Atyanti Isworo, Arif Setyo Upoyo, Agis Taufik, Rahmi Setiyani, Keksi Girindra Swasti, Haryanto Haryanto, Saldy Yusuf, Nasruddin Nasruddin, Ridlwan Kamaluddin

 • Pressure ulcers related to medical device in intensive care in Indonesia: A prospective study

-Khairi Masyitha, Haryanto, Dinarwulan Puspita, Suriadi, and Usman
+Khairi Masyitha, Haryanto, Dinarwulan Puspita, Suriadi, Usman

 • Relationship between maceration and wound healing on diabetic foot ulcers in Indonesia: a prospective study